CS2103JAN2017-W10-B2/addressbook-level4/docs/UserGuide.md

 ### 2.3.
 Listing tasks : `list`

-Shows tasks of specified types in the to do list.<br>
+Shows tasks of specified types in doitdoit!!.<br>
 Format: `list TYPE`

 > List tasks of the specified TYPE.